Grace to you!

-The Gospel of Matthew 14:22-36 records one of the most interesting miracles in the bible.
+The Gospel of Matthew 14:22-36 records one of the most exciting miracles in the Bible.
 It is the story of the calming of the storm by Jesus.
-Peter, the leader of the apostles of Jesus, was a chief beneficiary, as well as a unique character in the entire miraculous drama.
-The story is always a wonderful, uplifting read.
+Peter, the leader of the apostles of Jesus, was a chief beneficiary and a unique character in the entire miraculous drama.
+The story is always a fantastic, uplifting read.

-While many reflections focus on the actual miracle of Peter walking on the water and the significance of Peter’s actions in the journey of faith, I want to share something a little different.
-Many call the miracle—the calming of the storms.
+While many reflections focus on Peter's actual miracle of walking on water and the significance of Peter's actions in the journey of faith, I want to share something a little different.
+Many call the miracle the calming of the storms.
 There is, however, another way to look at the story; it is five-in-one nature miracles.

-First, Jesus walks on the water.
+First, Jesus walks on water.
 Not surprising.
-God can walk on the water.
+God can walk on water.

 Second, Jesus empowers Peter to do the same.
-Like Peter, God can enable us to walk on the waters threatening to drown us and our loved ones.
+Like Peter, God can enable us to walk on the waters threatening to drown our loved ones and us.

 Third, Jesus rescues the doubting, sinking Peter.
 There is hope for us who sometimes doubt.
 You may be sinking now.
-Don’t give up.
-Cry to the Lord “I am sinking” and he will lift you up.
+Don't give up.
+Cry to the Lord, "I am sinking," and he will lift you.

 All these miracles happened during the fourth watch of the night.
-I will like today’s reflection to focus on the timing of the miracle.
-I believe there is something about the “fourth watch” which is revealing of God’s power to save, to rescue and to reassures us.
+I would like today's reflection to focus on the timing of the miracle.
+I believe there is something about the "fourth watch," which reveals God's power to save, rescue, and reassure us.

-Between the third and the fourth watches of the night (that is, somewhere between 12:00 midnight to 6:00 a.m.) is the darkest period of the night.
-The saying, “When the night is darkest, dawn is near,” captures this reality.
+Between the third and the fourth watches of the night (somewhere between 12:00 midnight to 6:00 a.m.) is the darkest period of the night.
+The saying, "When the night is darkest, dawn is near," captures this reality.

-Was it coincidental that Jesus approached the apostles terrified by the clashing of the storms during the fourth watch of the night?
+Was it coincidental that the Blessed Lord approached the apostles terrified by the storms' clashing during the fourth watch of the night?
 Not likely.
-With Jesus, coincidence has no place.
-Jesus approaches us (often using people or events we least expected) at the right time, when we need him most.
+With the Lord Jesus, coincidence has no place.
+The Lord approaches us (often using people or events we least expected) at the right time when we need him most.
 Just like the apostles, it could be during the fourth watch of the night.

-You know those moments of your life that are the darkest; those periods you seem to be completely drowning?
+Do you know those moments of your life that are the darkest, those periods when you seem to be completely drowning?
 Those are the miracle moments.
-Jesus reassures, “It is I, do not be afraid.”
+Jesus reassures, "It is I, do not be afraid."

 Always remember, when the night is darkest, the dawn is near.